All Party Parliamentary Group on

 …‘Female Genital Mutilation - child abuse and nothing less’.
 See here for an article by Alan Wardle following a meeting on FGM at the Crown Prosecution Service, at which the Chair and advisor of the APPG also participated.

 …28/09/2012 is the International Day for the Decriminalisation of Abortion.
 See here for an article on the situation in Ireland.

 PRESS RELEASE: UK Parliamentarians Call Attention to World Contraception Day

 PRESS RELEASE: APPG on PD&RH welcomes the London Summit on Family Planning

-A Royal Society report has highlighted the negative impacts of unsustainable population growth and consumption on future resources.
+A report published by the Royal Society has highlighted the negative impacts of unsustainable population growth and consumption on future resources.
 It argues that population and environmental issues should be addressed together rather than in isolation.
-The report recommends:

 ‘Reproductive health and voluntary family planning programmes urgently require political leadership and financial commitment, both nationally and internationally.
 This is needed to continue the downward trajectory of fertility rates, especially in countries where the unmet need for contraception is high.’

 For further information about the report, please visit the Royal Society’s website.